 The origin of our name comes from 3 unique identifiers.

-Geographically: Eagle Mountain Lake is fed by three different regions, West Fork, Clear Fork, and The Trinity River.
+Eagle Mountain Lake is fed by three different regions, West Fork, Clear Fork, and The Trinity River.
 We are positioned on a Texas ranch backdrop on the Clear Fork region of the lake, thus the name Clearfork.
 In many of the stories in the Bible and other significant events throughout history, they are often memorialized by a place.
 We invested a lot of time, energy and other resources to create the prime location because we want to provide the most captivating atmosphere for our teens and our staff to conduct therapy.
 We wanted to give them an area to get out into nature and connect.
-Having 40+ acres overlooking Eagle Mountain Lake allows us the opportunity to provide this kind of environment.
+Having a beautiful campus which overlooks Eagle Mountain Lake allows us the opportunity to provide this kind of environment.

 Honor, Unity, Sacrifice, Transparency, Legacy, Excellence, and Fun are the core values at Clearfork Academy.
 First and foremost, our core values really are not words that we just kind of came up with in a brainstorming session.
 They are quite literally posted on my refrigerator at home and they represent something that comes out of who we are and who we are developing into.
 These are the marks we aspire to each day.
 A lot of people do vision, marketing, and branding sessions to come up with core values and mission statements and purpose for their organizations.
 But these values really have come out of who I am personally and who we are as an organization.